manishsongirkar/wp-db-import-and-domain-replacement-tool/README.md

 ### Technical Features
 - ✅ **Smart WordPress root detection** (works from any subdirectory)
+- ✅ **Modular architecture** with separate function files for better maintainability
 - ✅ **Process-safe temporary files** with automatic cleanup on exit using PID
 - ✅ **Enhanced error handling** with detailed logging and recovery options
 - ✅ **Progress indicators** with elapsed time tracking and spinners